Journey to the Centre of the Earth (album): Post-production

-The album was edited, produced, and mixed by Wakeman at Morgan Studios in Willesden, London between 21–29 January 1974, with assistance from engineer Paul Tregurtha.
+The album was edited, produced, and mixed by Wakeman at Morgan Studios in Willesden, London between 21 and 29 January 1974, with assistance from engineer Paul Tregurtha.
 There were several problems with the recording upon playback.
 Wakeman deemed the band's equipment and instruments hired for the one-off event as unsuitable for such a large venue, and someone outside the venue accidentally kicked out a cable that carried Pickford-Hopkins' lead vocals to the mobile shortly after recording had started.
 Some of his vocals were re-recorded and synchronised with Holt's and by boosting the other microphones on the stage.
 A snare drum and one of the drum microphones broke during the performance, which was remedied by cutting the drum track out of the affected section from the middle of the recording tape and replacing it with a new track played in the studio, a process that took several hours.
 Hemmings flew into London from a film shoot to re-recorded some narration after a tape change occurred during one of his parts.
 There were four bars of what Wakeman described as a "complete shambles" between the orchestra and the band, which was patched up using an identical passage that occurred later in the piece.